shreyasriram4/h2o2.ai/README.md

 ```

 #### Running Pipeline via Terminal

+Note that you will need to have the necessary computing power to run model training on Docker.

 To run all pipelines via terminal, run the following commands on h2o2.ai project folder: